darksylinc/context_translate/README.md

 ## Does it work with ChatGPT?

-I don't know.
+I don't know, I never tried.
 But we use the OpenAI API endpoints so in theory it should work.

 Just point `--endpoint https://api.openai.com/v1/chat/completions` and set the proper API KEY.
 We are not responsible if you hit rate limits or it burns your credits.

 ## Does it have "technical" errors?

 Yes, the AI may not always follow the instructions and produce invalid output.
 We will notice this and retry several times.
-If errors continues, it gives up and continues to the next batch. **That batch will be outputted untranslated**.
+If errors continue, it gives up and continues to the next batch. **That batch will be outputted untranslated**.

 ## Does it make translation errors?